 How To Tell If Red Onion Is Bad

+Red onions have exactly the same signs of spoilage as white onions do.
 The biggest difference is in the discoloration aspect.
 When red onions start going off, the bright, saturated purple color becomes faded and gets a bunch of different shades.

 How To Properly Store Onions To Prevent Them From Spoiling

-There are many different ways to store onions.
+There are many different ways to properly store onions.
 And it mainly depends on how old they already are.

 The only exception to this rule is if you live in a very humid and very warm country.
-This speeds up the sprouting process which makes the onion unusable after a while.
+This speeds up the sprouting process, which makes the onion unusable after a while.
 In the same way that moisture from the fridge softens the onions’ texture, so will an extremely humid environment.

-Ideally, onions should be kept in a cool, dry, and dark space that is well-ventilated.
+So, it’s better to store onions in the refrigerator IF you are using them within a couple of days.
+Ideally, keeping onions in a cool, dry, and dark place that is well-ventilated is the best way to store them.
 It should not be in direct contact with any light, moisture, or heat.

 And finally, don’t store potatoes and onions next to each other.
 They actually help each other spoil quicker.
+The gas coming from onions also hastens the sprouting of potatoes, which means they will have a shorter shelf life.

 Fresh onions, like leeks, chives, and green onions, can be stored inside the fridge.
 These are more herbaceous than vegetable-like.

-Can You Freeze Onions?
-How To Tell If An Onion Is Bad
+How To Tell If An Onion is Bad

 Like with all fresh produce, once you thaw the ingredients, ice crystals completely ruin the onions’ texture.
 This also simultaneously causes some flavor, aromas, and, of course, nutrients to leech out.